 I have been fortunate to meet thousands of people from different walks of life and I always make sure that I absorb as much I can, while creating memorable experiences for each client I encounter.
 I think it’s very important to create lasting experiences with people.

-BL: Pursuing a dream can come with a lot of rejection and self-doubt.
-As a budding chef what were some of your most difficult moments and how did you overcome them?
+BL: As a budding chef, what were some of your most difficult moments and how did you overcome them?

 Aya: People usually do not talk about the mental, physical and emotional strength one must have in this industry.
 It can break you, and you need to be sure of yourself and know what you want.